daanblom/db-pixel/README.md

 ## License

-This font is completely free and open source.
+This font is licensed under the SIL Open Font License (OFL) 1.1.
 You are free to:
 - Use it in personal and commercial projects
 - Modify and distribute it
 - Include it in other projects
+- Bundle it with software

+Under the following conditions:
+- The font cannot be sold by itself
+- Any derivative works must be distributed under the same license
+- The font name cannot be used in derivative works without explicit permission
+- The copyright notice and license must be included with any distribution

+For more details, see the [LICENCE](LICENCE) file or visit [scripts.sil.org/OFL](http://scripts.sil.org/OFL).